NCALM-UH/pdal-als-tpu/src/notes.md

 1. The interpolation is most efficient when the point cloud is sorted by time.
-2. We will not create valid TPU for points with times outside the trajectory.
-    * Assign obvious bad value, like -9999?
-    * Or not store that point?
-3. I need to check that there are point normals already computed if the incidence angle error option is being used.
+2. I need to check that there are point normals already computed if the incidence angle error option is being used.
-4. I am ignoring the pitch values supplied by SRI's trajectory for now.
+3. I am ignoring the pitch values supplied by SRI's trajectory for now.
 I need to understand how they are computed first:
     * Are they "clean" with respect to a laser scanner with a constant forward/back laser emission angle?
     * Do they make sense for a sensor that flies with a consistent non-zero pitch value?
     * Does the heading account for a sensor/aircraft that is "crabbing"?